artwork-software/artwork/README.md

 ```

 The images will start building.
 It is recommended to replace the ./vendor/bin/sail command with a shell alias.
-Consultant the [documentation](https://laravel.com/docs/10.x/sail#configuring-a-shell-alias) to achieve that.
+Consult the [documentation](https://laravel.com/docs/10.x/sail#configuring-a-shell-alias) to achieve that.
 We will use the alias `sail` for the following commands.

 3. Once the images are created you may have to open a new terminal window and install the frontend dependencies with a secret project key by running: